codeation/impress/README.md

 - Performance of the application as well as native applications.
 - Simple and clean application code.
-- Creating a GUI application without form designer or hard-coded widgets.
+- Creating a GUI application without a form designer or hard-coded widgets.

 The main idea is to stay away from the event-driven programming paradigm.
-See the ["What's wrong with event-driven programming"](https://codeation.github.io/impress/what-is-wrong-with-event-oriented-programming.html) page.
+See the ["What's wrong with event-driven programming"](https://codeation.github.io/impress/what-is-wrong-with-event-oriented-programming.html) page for more details.

 The library uses [a separate application (GTK+ 3 terminal)](https://codeation.github.io/impress/it-driver.html) for drawing instead of binding a low-level library to Golang.